QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 kube-system   kubernetes-dashboard    10.96.70.70     <none>        80/TCP          1m
 ```

-which will return all services with status, these services could be accessed by cluster-ip or service name.
+which returns all services with status.
+These services are accessable by cluster-ip or service name.

 ```shell
 curl 10.96.0.11:9200/_cluster/health
 curl elasticsearch-logging.kube-system:9200/_cluster/health
 ```

-On client node, the default dns search domain is 'default.svc.cluster.local svc.cluster.local cluster.local', so to access the services under non default namespace, end user should add namespace suffix.
-For more detail about Kubernetes dns support, please refer to [Kubernetes Official Document about DNS Pods and Services](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).
+On client node, the default DNS search domain is _default.svc.cluster.local svc.cluster.local cluster.local_.
+Therefore, to access the services from non default namespace, end user should add namespace suffix.
+For more details about Kubernetes DNS support, please refer to [Kubernetes Official Document about DNS Pods and Services](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).

 ### Check cluster status through browser